 Human development works best when it happens in the context of personal relationships.
 We know each family member of every child we serve.
 We participate in an exchange, partnering together to create lasting change.

-Common Hope students are 56% more likely to graduate from high school and our graduates are healthier and more optimistic than their peers as demonstrated by a long-term impact study by the University of Chicago.
+Common Hope students are 3 and 4 times more likely to graduate from high school than the national average.
+Common Hope graduates are healthier and more optimistic than their peers as demonstrated by a long-term impact study by the University of Chicago.

 Sharing best practices